wp-plugins/facebook-comments-master/readme.txt

 == Changelog ==

+= 4.3.9.2 =
+* Implementing New Facebook Comments API v=2.0
+* New Mobile Responsiveness settings implementation according to api v2

+= 4.3.9.1 =
+* More internal options to enlarge theme compatibility for Replace Wordpress Native Comments

 = 4.3.9 =
 * This release upgrades the Replace Wordpress Native Comments, read below for improvements and changes